Software apps and online services

 Hand tools and fabrication machines

-This project shows how to create your own soldering iron controller for amazing Hakko T12 tips on Arduino.
-This is my first soldering controller for these tips.
+In this project i will show you how to create your own soldering iron controller for amazing Hakko T12 tips on Arduino.
+This is my first soldering controller for hakko T12 tips.

 The main features of this controller are:

 - PID algorithm used to manage the supplied power.
-This allows you to keep the required temperature very accurate.
+This allows you to keep the required temperature of the tip very accurate.

 - There is a calibration procedure in the controller simplifying the tip calibration process.

-- The controller uses high-frequency PWM signal to control the supplied power.
-The controller is working silently.
+- The controller uses high-frequency PWM signal to control the supplied power and controller is working silently.

 - The temperature can be displayed in two degrees: Celsius or Fahrenheit.